flow-storm/flow-storm-debugger/Readme.md

 # Flow-storm debugger

-This is the central repository for [FlowStorm](http://www.flow-storm.org/) a omniscient time travel debugger for Clojure and ClojureScript.
+This is the central repository for [FlowStorm](http://www.flow-storm.org/) an omniscient time travel debugger for Clojure and ClojureScript.

 ![demo](./docs/images/screenshot-light.png)